likethemammal/overwatch-settings-stepper/README.md

 ## Usage

 Check out example/index.js for exact usage.
-Below is a description.
+Below are descriptions.

 #### SettingsStepper

 The SettingsStepper is the component with the core functionality.
 It expects `options`, `onStep`, and `activeIndex`.

-It is a **controlled** component, meaning when `onStep` is called a new `activeIndex` is fed to the parent, to determine the active visible option of the `options`.
+It is a **controlled** component, meaning when `onStep` is called, a new `activeIndex` is fed to the parent to determine the active visible option of the `options`.

 #### Toggle

 The Toggle is an implementation of SettingsStepper, and a convenience component for those that dont want to implement a simple checkbox/toggle.
-It expects `toggled` and `onToggled`.
+It expects `toggled` and `onToggle`.

-It is a **controlled** component, meaning when `onToggle` is called a new `toggled` is fed to the parent, to determine the On or Off state.
+It is a **controlled** component, meaning when `onToggle` is called, a new `toggled` is fed to the parent to determine the On or Off state.

 ### Import